Restrictive Covenants Attorneys Secure Your Rights in New York

 Trustworthy representation from experienced employment law attorneys

-The Law Offices of Tacopina & Seigel is a premier employment litigation law firm dedicated to protecting the rights of New York employees.
+The Law Offices of Tacopina, Seigel & DeOreo is a premier employment litigation law firm dedicated to protecting the rights of New York employees.
 Call today at 212-227-8877 or contact us online to schedule a consultation with a highly qualified attorney at the firm.